Replacing an AlternatorCompare Car Insurance Rates in 3 Steps

 - Tools and equipment as outlined in your vehicle's service manual.

 - Any other hoses or belts that will require removal in the process of replacing the alternator.

 - A memory saver.
 This device plugs into your cigarette lighter and saves all your computerized PINs and codes, (including your engine settings as well as your stereo presets) so you don't have to reenter any information.
-It only costs about $13, so it's worth picking one up.

 The alternator is not a "stock" type of part on a vehicle.
 The location, parts, tools, and skills needed to change it differ from vehicle to vehicle.
 Be sure you're using the right tools for your case, to prevent injury to yourself or to your car.

 Although it seems unnecessary to get new hoses and belts just because you've removed them to get to the alternator, you should.
 When you take these off, the hose and belt are likely to become stretched or damaged in ways you can't see.
 It's a safety measure, and doing so will cut down on damage or premature belt and hose wear.

 If you have another way to get to the auto parts store, remove the old alternator from your vehicle first.
 Follow these steps to accomplish this removal:

 - Plug in your memory saver, if you have one.

 - Remove the vehicle's negative battery cable.